HOW TO: PREP FOR THE HIKE TO JIGOKUDANI MONKEY PARK

 1.Stop by the Info and Gift shop and choose something from the snow monkey goods to bring back home to your family, friends, and of course, get something for yourself!
 They have original hand-made items as well as the local apple flavored KitKat (or the recently added sake flavor) and other types of sweets.

-2. Participate in the bicycle tour that takes you to see the local agricultural scenery and the hot spring town at the bottom of the Snow Monkey mountain.
+2. Get on a bicycle to see the local agricultural scenery and the hot spring town at the bottom of the Snow Monkey mountain.
 Click the link for more information.

 3. Rest and relax at the Enza café with some tasty food and drinks.